Uxacona: Redhill

 while Redhill Primary Academy is south of the A5 road but east of the A4640.

-Royal Mail includes "Redhill" in the postal addresses for the area of new housing but also for the crematorium adjacent to Uxacona, and Redhill Farm further east.
+Royal Mail includes "Redhill" in the postal addresses for the area of new housing but also for the Telford Crematorium adjacent to Uxacona, and Redhill Farm further east.

 A trig point formerly marked the summit of Red Hill or Redhill on the A5 or Watling Street, but is reported to have been moved to a point on the driveway to Upper Woodhouse Farm, south of its original location.